JoKerDii/DPH101-xjtlu/README.md

 # DPH101-xjtlu

-I' m very glad to study DPH101 (Statistics and R) and finish assignments two year before I should do.
+I' m very glad to take DPH101 and finish assignments two year before I should do with the help of a senior student Yiyou Song.

-Thanks very much to a senior student Yiyou Song, who provided the learning resource to me and answered all my questions.
+Thanks to him for providing the learning resources to me and answering all my questions.

--- From Jun to Aug, 2018
+-- Jun-Aug, 2018

+**Module Code: DPH101**

+**Module Title: Methods for Analysing Public Health II: Biostatistics I**

+**Module Credits: 5.00**

+**Originating Department: Health and Environmental Science**

+**Pre-requisites: N/A**

+### Content

 - **Week01.
 Introduction**